rudolphh/koa-bp/README.md

-# Koa Basics, and using JWT, Bcrypt, MySQL
+# Koa Basics (using TypeScript), and using JWT, Bcrypt, MySQL
 > API Fundamentals, authentication, encryption, and persistence

 ### Installation